- 1 What are Wisdom Teeth?

 - Gently rinse the extraction site with antiseptic mouthwash after 24 hours, and repeat regularly over next few days

-The typical recovery period after wisdom tooth extraction is 3-4 days.
-Most people don’t experience problems after having a wisdom tooth extraction procedure here in Liverpool.
-However, you should contact your dentist immediately if you experience any of the following:
+The typical recovery period is 3-4 days.
+Most people don’t experience problems after the procedure.
+However, you should contact your dentist or speak to the NHS direct on 111 immediately if you experience any of the following:

 - Bleeding that doesn’t stop after applying pressure, or that lasts for more than an hour or two

 - Severe pain or swelling that does not improve